soumilibhuniacs2002-hub/Diabetes-ML/README.md

 <p align="justify">
 The Machine Learning models are evaluated using Accuracy, ROC-AUC, and Cross-Validation.
 These metrics provide different perspectives on model performance and are used to compare the implemented algorithms and identify a suitable model for the prediction system.
-</p>- Accuracy — Measures the proportion of correctly classified samples.
+</p>- Accuracy — Proportion of correctly classified samples.
-- ROC-AUC — Measures the model's ability to distinguish between the two classes.
+- ROC-AUC — Ability of the model to distinguish between the two classes.
-- Cross-Validation — Evaluates model consistency across multiple data splits.
+- Cross-Validation — Model consistency across multiple data splits.

 ---